-The council has pleasure in submitting their report on the annual financial statements of Eventing SA for the year ended 31 July 2014.
+The council has pleasure in submitting their report on the annual financial statements of Eventing SA for the 17 months ended 31 December 2015.

 1. Nature of business

 The association was formed in South Africa on 01 August 2013.
 The association's objective is the administration, development, co-ordination and promotion of competitive Eventing as a sport.
 The association operates in South Africa.